 We had a few options, but one worked out the best; Ben called his brother, who brought a spare key to us.

 Since you don’t know Ben, I should tell you that we joke around a lot; this section intends to make light of the situation.
 I am the last person who can judge.
 I lost my keys, locked them in the car, left lights on, and more.
 So take it with all the humor intended.
 And don’t forget, Ben lost the keys.

 Ben asked me what I wanted to do in the morning; I said, go to bed before midnight.
 Since we had two late nights in a row, getting a little extra sleep would be nice!

 I first heard about Zoo Tampa from Disney Plus.
 They have a series about the ins and outs of this zoo.
 Because of that, I wanted to go, and I like zoos if you haven’t picked up on that.
 A plus of this zoo is I receive a discount because of my Racine Zoo membership!
 I get half off, so basically, buy one get one free.

 A few things that I loved about the zoo

 In the Africa area, there is a lovely FREE guided safari.
 While you wait in the queue to load the zoo safari vehicle, you learn of the adventure’s backstory.
-You are training to become a researcher, and the ride is your orientation.
-There is a Professor who interacts with you via audiovisuals aids the onboard guide with humor and education.
+You are training to become a researcher; the ride is your orientation.
+There is a Professor who interacts with you via audiovisual aids the onboard guide with humor and education.
 If you travel to the zoo, it is worth the ride.